Reasons why smart builders are using Post-Tensioned slab (PT slab) for constructing 2/3bhk apartments in Hyderabad!

-- PT slabs reduces or eliminates shrinkage cracking.
-This means that are fewer joints in the slabs which makes it stronger
+- PT slabs reduce or eliminate shrinkage cracking.
+This means that are fewer joints in the slabs which makes them stronger

 - It is far more crack-resistant since the slab is held together tightly

-- PT slab are other corresponding walls can be thinner, allowing for more space
+- PT slabs are other corresponding walls that can be thinner, allowing for more space

 - PT slabs can be built on soft soils

 - PT slabs allow having longer spans i.e. more space

 Pre-requisites to casting a strong and sturdy PT slab

 - The builder and structural engineers doing the job must be knowledgeable.
 More important, the tendons and wires used in the PT slab must be corrosion-resistant, with no scope of being exposed to water